egelke/aarch64/02. MeaningOfLife/README.md

 The __text__, __data__ and __bss__ section are part of the executable and therefore defined by the source files so the compiler knows how to generate them (how to define those is described [here](#sections)).
 When the OS start your application, it loads these sections accordingly.
 The _text_ and _data_ section will be initialized with actual values, the former with your code and the later with predefined data.
 The _bss_ section is not initialized and will either contain all `0`'s or "garbage".
 The _text_ section is ready only, writing to it should be blocked by the OS.
 The _data_ and _bss_ are read/write.
 Note that writes to the _data_ section only update the memory, not the executable, so the next time your start your application the memory will be back at the original values.
 Also note that _text_ and _data_ segments are actually part of you executable file, so do not put large arrays in your _data_ segment since that will create large executable that take a long time to load; use _bss_, _heap_ or _stack_ instead.

-The __Heap__ and __stack__ are different, you need to be initialize and managed them via your code.
+The __Heap__ and __stack__ are different, they are dynamic memory: you need to be initialize and managed them via your code.
 The stack is described [here](#stack), while for the heap you have to be a little patient and wait for the next lesson.
+Note that _bss_, _data_ and even _text_ segments can also be refereed to as _heap_ (one way of allocating dynamic heap is by extend the _bss_ section via code).
+Sorry if it gets confusing at times, I'll do my best to use _heap_ solely for the dynamic allocated memory only.

 CPUs work best when they can access memory aligned on their natural boundaries (some even even require it).
 Since aarch64 instructions are 32 bit in length and operate on 64 bit data, it is advised to align the _text_ section on 32 bit boundaries and _data_ and _bss_ sections on 64 bit boundaries.